ChenLiu-1996/CitationMap/README.md

 **You don't need to fork this repo unless you want to make custom changes.**

+[Jul 28, 2024] Version 3.10 released.
+It even worked on a professor **with 10,000 citations**, which was impossible in most earlier versions.

 ## Expected Outcome
 You will be given an HTML file as the output of the script.